The Dukes of Hazzard: Reunion!

 The Dukes of Hazzard: Reunion! is a 1997 American made-for-television action-adventure film, reuniting the surviving cast members of the 1979–1985 television series The Dukes of Hazzard, which originally aired on CBS on April 25, 1997.
-The film is the first installment of The Dukes of Hazzard film series.
+The film is the first of four Dukes of Hazzard films.
 It was directed by Lewis Teague, written by series creator Gy Waldron, and produced by Ira Marvin and Skip Ward.

 The popularity of The Dukes of Hazzard reruns on The Nashville Network led to a rejuvenated interest in the franchise, which resulted in the reunion film.
-A sequel reunion film, titled, The Dukes of Hazzard: Hazzard in Hollywood, was released in 2000.
+A sequel reunion film, titled The Dukes of Hazzard: Hazzard in Hollywood, was released in 2000.

 Plot

 Hazzard County is having a reunion festival.
 Uncle Jesse faces a lawsuit filed by Mama Josephine Maxx for access across Duke property to the Hazzard swamp, where she intends to build a theme park.
 Jesse had refused access in order to preserve the swamp and now residents are angry with Jesse, as the theme park would bring jobs and revenue to Hazzard County.

 Cooter Davenport, now a Congressman, arrives to meet Jesse at the Duke farm.
 Bo Duke, now a professional racer, arrives thereafter, followed by Daisy Duke, who has been at Duke University getting a PhD in ecology after a bitter divorce.
 Luke Duke, now a smokejumper for the forestry service, arrives at the farm.
 Everyone is surprised to learn that Sheriff Rosco is now also the county boss after he inherited Boss Hogg's "empire" when he died.

 The Dukes get suckered into an overland car race to determine whether or not Maxx gets access to the swamp.
 Enos Strate arrives from Los Angeles, where he is working as an officer with the LAPD.
 After 11 years in storage, the Dukes repair the General Lee for the race and take it for a test run, but the car is overturned by an unknown assailant.
 Cooter repairs the General while the Dukes spend time at the Boar's Nest, now in a new location.
 Bo recognizes the men who ran them off the road, including a disbarred race driver named Kam Cutler, who they learn was hired by Mama Maxx to win the race.

 After a bar fight with Maxx's men, the Dukes return to Cooter, who warns them that the General cannot sustain another attack.
 When Luke begins considering a few dirty tricks of their own, Jesse tells them that they will run the race fairly, and that no causeway can be built to the Hazzard Swamp because the ground will not support such a thing, due to the lack of supporting bedrock.